 Thursday: 8 AM - 5:00 PM

 CCS encourages the campus community to contact the office for a consultation if they are concerned about someone.

 All therapy options at CCS are free if you are a student currently enrolled at Butler University.
 Students are generally able to get an appointment within the week that they call to initiate services.
 Options include individual therapy, couples/partners therapy (as long as both partners are enrolled at Butler), and group therapy (from general process therapy groups to more structured psychoeducational groups and themed groups).

 CCS contracted with a local psychiatrist to provide one day of psychiatric service every other week to Butler students.
-Students are charged a flat rate for this service in order to cover the hourly rate charged by the psychiatrist to be on campus.
+There is a fee associted with this service.

 If for some reason, CCS is not able to provide the appropriate treatment or if someone requires more intensive services, we are available to assist in the referral process to a community provider that can best meet the student’s needs.